sammiee5311/text_detection/README.md

 # What it is
-text_detection in real time through a webcam.
++ text_detection in real time through a webcam.

 # How to use
 + [DownLoad](https://tesseract-ocr.github.io/tessdoc/Downloads.html) Tesseract ocr
-+ load main.py
++ Load main.py

 # Image
 ![](./img.png)